ooni/spec/nettests/ts-017-web-connectivity.md

 and we're using the address to validate the TLS certificate.

-The following diagram illustrates the set of operations performed by the classic algorithm when the input URL uses the `http` URL scheme:
+The following diagram illustrates the set of operations performed by the classic algorithm for `http://` like URLs:

 ```mermaid
 stateDiagram-v2